chadmcrowell/killercoda-scenarios/cka/kubernetes-backup-etcd/step3.md

 `etcdctl snapshot restore snapshot --data-dir /var/lib/etcd-restore`

 Finally, we'll need to update the manifest for etcd and tell it to get it's data from that restore operation we just did.
-I'll use sed to search for `/lib/etcd` and replace with `lib/etcd-restore` on line 88 in the `/etc/kubernetes/manifests/etcd.yaml` file.
+I'll open `etcd.yaml` to search for `/lib/etcd` and replace with `lib/etcd-restore` on line 88 in the `/etc/kubernetes/manifests/etcd.yaml` file.

 ```yaml
   - hostPath: